tenioe/open-weather-api/README.md

 ## Table Of Contents

 ### About
-A group project focused on developing testing frameworks for open-source APIs within an agile enviroment.
+A group project focused on developing testing frameworks for open-source APIs within an agile environment.
 - **The API we will be using: https://openweathermap.org/current**
 - **The framework will be made using JUnit and Jackson.**
 - **Agile Framework: Scrum**